jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 2. It also does not utilize a transactional back end resource.
 3. Only one Web service participates in the protocol.
 As WS-AT is a 2PC coordination protocol, it is best suited to multi-participant scenarios.

-For a more complete example, please see the XTS demonstrator application that ships with the JBossTS project: http://www.jboss.org/jbosstm.
+For a more complete example, please see the XTS demonstrator application that ships with the Narayana project: http://www.jboss.org/narayana.

 It is also assumed that you have an understanding of WS-AtomicTransaction.
-For more details, read the XTS documentation that ships with the JBossTS project, which can be downloaded here: http://www.jboss.org/jbosstm/downloads/JBOSSTS_4_16_0_Final
+For more details, read the XTS documentation that ships with the Narayana project, which can be downloaded here: http://www.jboss.org/narayana/documentation/4_17_4_Final.

 The application consists of a single JAX-WS web service that is deployed within a WAR archive.
 It is tested with a JBoss Arquillian enabled JUnit test.